Peter Delorge

 Peter Delorge (born 19 April 1980 in Sint-Truiden, Belgium) is a former professional footballer.

 Career

 He played as a defensive midfielder and spent his whole career at Sint-Truidense.

 Delorge played in 204 matches from 1998 to 2008 in the Jupiler League for STVV.
 Peter made the transition from provincial to national youth at the age of 17.
-He won the land title with de Uefa's, and shot to the first team a year later.
+He won the league title with de Uefa's, and shot to the first team a year later.

 Personal life

 His brother was footballer Kristof Delorge, who died young due to a brain tumor in 2021.
 His sons Mathias Delorge-Knieper and Lucas Delorge-Knieper, are footballer too.
 Lucas plays in the youth of Club Brugge KV and Mathias plays for Sint-Truidense V.V.